February 4, 2026 | Real Estate Advice

 Share This Post:

-When a POA Can Sell Real Estate
+When a Power of Attorney Can Sell a House

-A POA may sell a home if:
+A Power of Attorney may sell a house if:

 • The homeowner is alive